User Credential Storage

-When using the Anchore internal DB to manage user identities (external management is optional in the Enterprise version), all user information is stored in the Anchore DB.
-The credentials can be stored plaintext in the DB, which allows efficient usage internally for dev/test systems, or the credentials can be stored in hashed form using the Argon2 hashing algorithm.
+All user information is stored in the Anchore DB.
+The credentials can be stored as plaintext or in a hashed form using the Argon2 hashing algorithm.

-Hashed passwords are much more secure, but are expensive to compare and cannot be used for internal service communication since they cannot be reversed.
+Hashed passwords are much more secure, but can be more computationally expensive to compare.
+Hashed passwords cannot be used for internal service communication since they cannot be reversed.
 Anchore provides a token based authentication mechanism as well (a simplified Password-Grant flow of Oauth2) to mitigate the performance issue, but it requires that all Anchore services be deployed with a shared secret in the configuration or a public/private keypair common to all services.

 The configuration of how passwords are stored is set in the